-This 2 piece wood and glass case is about 9 inches tall and will be ideal for the mossarium you will build within this case.
-This case has a strong, sturdy base and wont hold more than a couple ounce of water at a time.
+These Bantamarium Jars come in an array of sizes and will be ideal for the mossarium you will build within this case.
+This case has a strong, sturdy base and won’t hold more than a couple of ounces of water at a time.
 Feel free to shop around for different styles if you prefer something aesthetically different.

 Hardscape Stone Kit